juliebugmtl/100-days-of-code/log.md

 **Today's Progress**: Realized I could use AJAX calls to pull in the introduction content without needing to create like six or eight or ten separate pages, so I did that.

 **Thoughts:** Wasn't really feeling it today, couldn't really get anything started, but was glad I was able to implement AJAX to pull text on the click of a button.
+What's kind of neat is that I'm using parts of five of my six classes from my diploma.
+HTML 5 and CSS 3, of course.
+SQL?
+Constantly.
+PHP I and PHP II?
+Yep.
+JavaScript for all kinds of form validation and now AJAX for the calls for the text.
+The only thing I need to incorporate is Java to have all six of my classes represented in this project.
+But, since Java was my first real programming language, I suspect that each time I do an `if` statement or a `while` loop, Java's getting represented anyway. ;)

 **Link to work:** [Instagram post](https://www.instagram.com/p/Bn0EcQihj1b/)